skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Kent De Spain [-@despain-2014-landscape p.52]</div>

-add some of this?
-> James notes that, in his view, we lose sight of them because human thought 'always appears to deal with objects independent of itself,' discrete objects that we come to know by means of cognition.
-That's why we tend to name our thoughts after their objects—'my cup of coffee,' or 'the woman on line in front of me,' or 'global workspace theory.' [@pollan-2026-world loc2534]

-We tend to perceive ourselves as subjects seeing the world – including the body – 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
+We tend to perceive ourselves as subjects seeing the world (which includes the body) 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
 In everyday English we describe ourselves as _having_ a body.
 But when I say, 'I have a body', who is the _I_ in that statement that _has_ a body and how is the _I_ distinguishable from that body?

 The philosopher and sociologist Helmuth Plessner (building on the work of phenomenologist Edmund Husserl) described the double nature of human embodiment.
 That is, 'we both _are_ a body and _have_ a body' [@wehrle-2020-being p.499].
 Plessner wrote, '[A] human being always and conjointly is a living body and has this living body as his [sic] physical thing' [Plessner 1970, in @wehrle-2020-being p.500].
 In other words, the human body is a subject _and_ an object, even if when it is perceived as an object it is somehow an 'object of special regard' [@garfield-2022-losing n.pag.].